mz99/Rails-Contracts-API/README.md

 # Rails Contracts API
-This project was made to create simple api endpoints for a simple contract management api app.
+This project was made to create api endpoints for a simple contract management api app.
 The project is a sample org that can create users, and manage contracts for each user.

 ### Installation